Medhat16/Algorithms-blog/reduce.md

 > 2.  the second is bringing two ideas, whether simple or complex, together, and setting them by one another so as to take a view of them at once, without uniting them into one, by which it gets all its ideas of relations.
 > 3. the third is separating them from all other ideas that accompany them in their real existence: this is called abstraction, and thus all its general ideas are made” [^1]

-We’ll start our journey to the fascinating world of algorithms, by studying one simple algorithm, the reduce algorithm, hopefully by the end you’d appreciate the power and simplicity of this algorithm, and it may very well be your favorite algorithm for a long time to come.
+We’ll start our journey to the fascinating world of algorithms, by studying one simple algorithm, the reduce algorithm, hopefully, by the end, you’d appreciate the power and simplicity of this algorithm, and it may very well be your favorite algorithm for a long time to come.

 ### 1. Functions definition

-We use the term Algorithm interchangeably with the term function, in fact “reduce()” is a special kind of function that takes functions as input, to explain why it does that, we need to know what it does, before that, we need to define special types of functions.
+We use the term Algorithm interchangeably with the term function, in fact, “reduce()” is a special kind of function that takes functions as input, to explain why it does that, we need to know what it does, before that, we need to define special types of functions.

-Higher-order function is the function that takes functions as input.[^2]
+A higher-order function is a function that takes functions as input.[^2]

-Dyadic function/binary operation is the function that take two inputs.[^3]
+Dyadic function/binary operation is the function that takes two inputs.[^3]

-Lambda function is the function that’s not bound to an identifier, i.e., has no name, used to be taken as an input to higher order functions.[^4]
+Lambda function is the function that’s not bound to an identifier, i.e., has no name, and used to be taken as an input to higher-order functions.[^4]

 ### 2. The Reduction Operation
 Reduce take a dyadic function and generalize this function to take any number of inputs then apply this function to a sequence.